Nuclear War Survival — How To Survive a Nuclear War

 - The "Duck and Cover" videos from the cold war days, which are sometimes regarded as laughably inadequate, are actually a really good idea.

-- Note that even if you live far away from any heat, blast, and fallout danger; in a nuclear war EMP can destroy electronics 2000 kilomteres away from a detonation.
+- Note that even if you live far away from any heat, blast, and fallout danger; in a nuclear war EMP can destroy electronics 2000 kilometres away from a detonation.
 See here for how to protect against EMP.
-NEW

 - A nuclear war will obviously cause massive disruption to the modern economy and our way of life, but this is guaranteed to happen anyway, sooner or later, irrespective of whether there is a nuclear war.
 This web page focuses on the problems specific to nuclear war.